-cord maket intelligence AI
+cord market intelligence AI

 cord is the only job search platform that makes finding work direct, transparent and human.